Vizzuality/marxan-cloud/docs/ARCHITECTURE_access-control.md

 User passwords are stored as salted hashes using the `bcrypt` password hashing function.

+Users who are in possession of a valid JWT token can update their own account's password.

+No password entropy is enforced on passwords that users choose.

 ## Authentication

 Once a user account has been activated, the user can sign in to the Marxan Cloud